allure-framework/allure-js/packages/allure-cypress/README.md

 import "allure-cypress";
 ```

-Allure Cypress is ready to run now.
-When the test run completes, the result files
-will be collected in the `./allure-results` directory.
-If you want to use another
+When the test run completes, the result files will be generated in the `./allure-results` directory.

-location, provide it via the `resultsDir` configuration option ([see below](#allure-cypress-options)).
+You may select another location, or further customize the plugin's behavior with [the configuration options](https://allurereport.org/docs/cypress-configuration/).

 ### View the report

-> You need Allure Report to generate and open the report from result files.
-See the [installation instructions](https://allurereport.org/docs/install/) for more details.
+> You need Allure Report to be installed on your machine to generate and open the report from the result files.
+See the [installation instructions](https://allurereport.org/docs/install/) on how to get it.

 Generate Allure Report: